RenaudDev/ChurchOne/content/donate.md

 ----
 ### Email Transfer

 You can send an email transfer of funds from your bank account to Saint-Timothy's Anglican Bible Church (our sending church), *specifying that you would like to donate to Saint-Lazare Bible church*.
 You will incur the cost your bank charges for this transfer.
-Please email the security question answer to: givings@messiahchurch.ca
+Please email the security question answer to: giving@sttimothysabc.org

 ### Cheque

 Please make cheques payable to “Saint-Timothy Anglican Bible Church” with "Saint-Lazare" in the memo line.
-Cheques should be mailed to the address below:

-SAINT TIMOTHY'S
-ANGLICAN BIBLE CHURCH
-275 av.
-Braebrook, Pointe-Claire, QC, H9R 1V9
+Send to our Envelope Secretary:

+Barrie Fox
+4484 Kingston St.
+Pierrefonds,QC
+H9A 2T6

+Under 3 conditions.
+REMEMBER send cheques ONLY.
+DO NOT SEND CASH.

 ### Paypal